Linaro/lava/doc/v2/multinode.rst

 information about other jobs in that group will be available in each test shell using the MultiNode API.

-.. index:: MultiNode - synchronisation
+.. index:: MultiNode - synchronization

-.. _multinode_synchronisation:
+.. _multinode_synchronization:

-Using LAVA MultiNode synchronisation
+Using LAVA MultiNode synchronization
 ************************************

-MultiNode is implemented using a :term:`protocol` which allows test writers to access synchronisation calls in any part of a test job by sending a request to the :ref:`multinode_protocol`.
+MultiNode is implemented using a :term:`protocol` which allows test writers to access synchronization calls in any part of a test job by sending a request to the :ref:`multinode_protocol`.

 .. seealso:: :ref:`delayed_start_multinode` which is used when